oist-cnru/reproducible/readme.md

-The reproducible library, developped by the [Cognitive Neuro-Robotics Unit](https://groups.oist.jp/cnru) at the [Okinawa Institute of Science and Technology](http://www.oist.jp/) (OIST), aims to provide an easy way to gather and save important information about the context in which a result was computed.
+The reproducible library, developped by the [Cognitive Neuro-Robotics Unit](https://groups.oist.jp/cnru) at the [Okinawa Institute of Science and Technology (OIST)](http://www.oist.jp/), aims to provide an easy way to gather and save important information about the context in which a result was computed.
 This includes details about the OS, the Python version, the time, the git commit, the command-line arguments, hashes of input and output files, and any user provided